 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Completing high school or earning a GED is the first step towards becoming a population health manager.
-Because this is an interdisciplinary career, students should focus on obtaining a well-rounded educational foundation in high school including math, science, psychology, and English.
+Completing high school or earning a GED is the first step toward becoming a population health manager.
+Because this is an interdisciplinary career, students should focus on obtaining a well-rounded educational foundation in high school, which includes math, science, psychology, and English.

 Step 2: Complete a Bachelors’ Degree (Four Years)